mcpcpc/k1ss/wiki/software/opendoas.md

 OPENDOAS
 ========

 doas is a minimal replacement for the venerable sudo.
-It was initially written by Ted Unangst of the OpenBSD project to provide 95% of the features of sudo with a fraction of the codebase [0].
+It was initially written by Ted Unangst of the OpenBSD project to provide 95% of the features of sudo with a fraction of the codebase.
+[0]

 Configuration
 -------------